Tanzyingsz/DDM-Dissertation/Literature Review 2.0.md

 **1. How to define the design elements that user cares most?
 (Qualitative research)**

 A small range of open-ended survey online that involved 12 anonymous Chinese student studying in the UK is conducted.
 The aim of this survey is to find out what factors do Chinese student care most about a website that explains its brand well.
 10 websites are selected out of over 200 award-winning candidates nominated by awwwards.com.
-No matter which area these websites target in, they have to convey the user it is a trustworthy website.
+No matter which area these websites target in, they have to convey the user it is a trustworthy brand.
 The whole dataset mananged to contain as many affective website elements as possible.
+Famous brand like Nike are not selected since the familiarity of big brand would have biased the evaluation on a brand.
 Additionally, the chosen websites have to be updated in the last 1 year.
 This specific critieria helps to make sure all websites are not behind the current website-design trend.

 Each student got 4 random websites from the 10 website lists to test.
 Additionally, 2 students among the 12 were asked to comment on one more website.
 In the end, every website got 5 feedbacks.